 A machine or device for moving or compressing fluids or gases.

-R12 (dichlorodifluoromethane) is typically used in household refrigerators, freezers and older car air conditioners.
+R12 (dichlorodifluoromethane) is typically used in some of the best rated refrigerators, freezers and older car air conditioners.

 R22 (monochlorodifluoromethane) is used in window air conditioners.